scalajos/FaultOrScala2/README.md

 **Domain Errors** belongs to the business domain, **System Faults** are purely technical and should not be mixed with business domain concerns.

+**Domain Errors** usually carry a business context to interpret the error, they don't need a stacktrace !
+They should be based on simple Algebraic Data Type.

+**System Faults** normally don't have a business context need, they must have a stacktrace: they are based on Java exceptions.

-These 2 categories of errors are strictly exclusive : code can only produce a system fault **[EXCLUSIVE] OR** a domain error.
+These 2 categories of errors are strictly exclusive : code can only produce a system fault **OR [EXCLUSIVE]** a domain error.

 This is the '*raison d'etre*' of the FaultOr data type.